HackYourFuture/study/react/testing.md

 Mocking is a way for you as the tester to abstract that something your component uses.
 The term `mocking` means that instead of actually calling a particular function, we replace that function with one of our own.
 This allows us to specifically determine what will happen in the function!

-Have a look at the following video's that go over the basics of mocking.
+If you are unsure about what mocking means, have a look at the following video's that go over the basics of mocking.

 {% hyf-youtube src="https://www.youtube.com/watch?v=3PjdxjWK0F0" %}